Fair-Exchange/Safecoin/docs/src/developing/programming-model/transactions.md

 been observed that some common encodings (Rust's bincode for example) are very inefficient.

-The [Solana Program Library's Token program](https://github.com/solana-labs/solana-program-library/tree/master/token) gives one example of how instruction data can be encoded efficiently, but note that this method only supports fixed sized types.
+The [Safecoin Program Library's Token program](https://github.com/solana-labs/solana-program-library/tree/master/token) gives one example of how instruction data can be encoded efficiently, but note that this method only supports fixed sized types.
 Token utilizes the